kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical/09 - Fire in art and literature - literal vs. metaphorical.md

 from "06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical" where file.name != "09 - Fire in art and literature - literal vs. metaphorical"
 ```

+I will have one takeaway from this — instrumental music